drewcrawford/drewcrawford.github.io/rust/index.md

 4. Comment on [this issue](https://github.com/rust-lang/rfcs/issues/1024)

 Overall traits are an interesting idea, and unify a lot of concepts that in Swift would be separate into a single tool.

+# A word on design philosophy

+The fact that `Circle`  isn't automatically `Shape` illustrates an important, but subtle difference in design philosophy.
+In Rust, you tell the compiler what you are going to do and then you do it.
+So in essence, the compiler is told twice: once in a high-level shorthand way, that acts as a "promise".
+And another time in a finely detailed, more roundabout way, that acts as a "fulfillment" of the earlier promise.
+The idea is that the compiler checks your work, but doesn't lift a finger to help you.

+Meanwhile in Swift you tell the compiler something once and then it does it.
+As a result Swift can be more concise, at the cost of losing some control about exactly how the promise will be fulfilled.

+In many ways it's like manual vs auto transmission in a car.
+In an automatic transmission car you just tell the car what gear to use, but in a manual transmission you're involved in the mechanics of switching the gears.
+At many times in Rust you are quite involved in the mechanics of various language features.
+If you thought Swift was writing to-the-metal, I've got news for you, son.
+Rust is to-the-particle.

+Examples of this philosophical debate on both large and small scales include:

+* Expecting callers to understand, research, and select some bolt-on wrapper to achieve reference semantics rather than a built-in `class` keyword
+* Move semantics and opt-in `clone` (strong pointers), instead of Swift's implicit strong pointers
+* Manual inheritance (as `Circle/Shape`) vs more traditional automatic inheritance
+* Verbosity of Rust's `impl` (as we will see in the next section)
+* Swift's automatic pointer classes vs Rust's more manual lifetimes (as we cover later on in this guide)
+* Structs with fields have a different syntax than structs without fields, and the caller is expected to know which kind of struct it's using
+* Swift has an emphasis on "automatic" properties (e.g. `private (set) var whatever` emits a getter and setter that meet certain constraints) while Rust never writes functions for you

+I'm tempted to say Rust is 'lower-level' than Swift, but that conjures up the chasm between say Python and C, and this is nowhere near that drastic.
+It's fair to say however that the Swift developer will have the distinct sensation that they are repeating themselves a few extra times.
+They're not wrong; that's what Rust asks of you.

+Another way to say this is that if there are two ways of doing something, Swift will try to pick a sensible default, while Rust will do neither and write you a long error message explaining how you can do it yourself.
+In Rust's defense, I've found that doing things myself can produce much faster code, because I'm optimizing for some particular case instead of using a language-wide default implementation.
+On the other hand, Swift's defaults tend to be sensible and they produce the program a lot faster.
+But that is the tradeoff.

 # `impl` syntax